Dental Hypoplasia: Causes, Treatment and Prevention

 Fail to do so and there’s a probability your teeth will remain exposed to various bacteria, viruses, and harmful food, which can only exacerbate the problem.
 Children, in particular, might have to undergo enamel treatment procedures to fend off tooth decay and cavities.

+There are two types of enamel hypoplasia: hereditary enamel hypoplasia and environmental enamel hypoplasia.
 As the name suggests, hereditary hypoplasia is an inherited defect or illness.
 Environmental hypoplasia, on the other hand, can be caused by a myriad of external reasons, such as bacterial or viral infection, nutritional factors, birth injury, dental fluorosis, trauma, abnormalities, etc.

 Of course, your first line of defence is brushing your teeth regularly, and frequent bruxism treatment should you have issues with teeth-grinding.
 But enamel hypoplasia may require a little expert help, nonetheless.